canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/components/how-to/upgrades-when-using-charm-reconciler.md

 ## How charm upgrades work in general

 When a charm is upgraded (refreshed from one version to another), the following occurs ([reference](https://juju.is/docs/sdk/upgrade-charm-event)):
-1. old version of the charm receives no indication of the upgrade (it might receive a `stop` event?
-Not sure)
+1. old version of the charm receives no indication of the upgrade (it receives a stop `stop` event, but nothing specifically identifies this stop as upgrade related)
 2. new charm is deployed after the old version has been removed
 3. new charm receives an `upgrade-charm` event
 4. new charm receives a `config-changed` event (this is guaranteed to fire after `upgrade-charm`)